MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-states-and-ui.md

 Long widget partner names will get truncated while showing a cached message at 15 characters max.

+### Customization state

+Starting with Windows App SDK 1.4, widgets can provide a customization template that provides controls for the user to customize the widget's appearance or the data displayed by the widget.
+The customization UI is defined in a JSON template.

 ## Built-in widget UI components